pl3onasm/Functional-programming/README.md

 # Functional-programming

 > *“We are what we repeatedly do.
-Excellence, therefore, is not an act, but a habit.”* - Aristotle
+Excellence, therefore, is not an act, but a habit.”* - Will Durant on Aristotle

 This repository contains my notes and solutions to exercises from books and courses on functional programming in Haskell.
 It also includes a folder with my solutions to past exams from the University of Groningen.